 KATIE’S TOP 5 TIPS FOR MENTAL WELLNESS

-This Mental Health Awareness Week, we address the challenges of living with eczema.
-For those who live with this skin condition, the constant itchiness, dryness, and inflammation can have a significant impact on both their physical and emotional well-being.
+For those who live with this eczema, the constant itchiness, dryness, and inflammation can have a significant impact on both their physical and emotional well-being.
 We asked eczema awareness, skin positivity and co-founder of @itch_n_bitch Katie, to share some tips on living with eczema.

 I’m Katie Mackie AKA @Mackies_Moments and I have eczema.
 I believe we can all be the reason someone else feels okay in their skin.
 I’ll never forget the day I saw a girl rocking her full flare and felt instantly inspired to do the same.
 I thought if she can do it, so can I. Seeing her taught me if you can’t change it, change the way you think about it.